igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 ```
 Also, the environment variables can be set via docker-compose.yml (see example above) or by extending this image (see example below).

-## Healthcheck
+## Health check
 This image does not contain an explicit health check.
-To add a healthcheck, you can start your `liferay-portal` instance with `--health-*` options:
+To add a health check, you can start your `liferay-portal` instance with `--health-*` options:
 ```console
 $ docker run --name <container name> -d \
     --health-cmd='curl -fsS "http://localhost:8080/c/portal/layout" || exit 1' \